simioyin222/120-hours/README.md

 ## I will also be adding links as the progress goes on to various repos when refer to that for commit history or just in general links to resources.

 ### Currently right I will be wireframing and designing and sketching how i want my project to look in figma.
 And will update with changes to that then back to more video and learning about figma and designing and styling
+### Practicing better burnout prevention activies have been sitting in a chair since 9AM CST then we ran a little past start of lunch then i started back at 3PM CST and was working up until now 3:51pm cst gonna go for a brief walk and continue figma will mark again when back